envp/statistical/CONTRIBUTING.md

 ### Ruby code

-`bundle exec rake cop` is your best friend here.
+`bundle exec rake cop` is your best friend.

 ## Notes
 Feel free to open a "question" issue if you have any questions or want to discuss about better ways to go about this.